Former German nobility in the Nazi Party: Duchy of Saxe-Meiningen

-Bernhard assumed the throne of the Duchy of Saxe-Meiningen after the death of his father in 1914.
+Bernhard III, Duke of Saxe-Meiningen assumed the throne of the Duchy of Saxe-Meiningen after the death of his father in 1914.
 When Germany lost the war, all the German princes lost their titles and estates.
 Bernhard was forced to abdicate as duke on 10 November 1918, and spent the rest of his life in his former country as a private citizen.
 His wife Princess Charlotte of Prussia was the second child of Prince Frederick of Prussia and Princess Victoria.
 Charlotte was the eldest granddaughter of Queen Victoria and Prince Albert of Saxe-Coburg-Gotha.
 She was well loved by her paternal grandparents King Wilhelm I and Queen Augusta, and close to her brother Wilhelm II.

 Georg, Prince of Saxe-Meiningen, was the head of the house of Saxe-Meiningen from 1941 until his death.
 Georg was the eldest son of Prince Frederick Johann of Saxe-Meiningen (1861–1914) and Countess Adelaide of Lippe-Biesterfeld (1870–1948).
 His uncle Bernhard III abdicated on 10 November 1918 following the German Revolution.
 In 1933, Georg joined the Nazi Party.
 He died in a Russian prisoner of war camp in Northern Russia.
 His heir was his second and only surviving son Prince Frederick Alfred who renounced the succession, becoming a monk in 1953, allowing it to pass to his uncle Bernhard.